 At about this time in 1788, Alexander Hamilton (a.k.a.
-Publius) was writing Federalist Paper No. 80.
+Publius) writes Federalist Paper No. 80.
 His essay would later appear in a bound volume with other Federalist essays (see below).
 This paper continues Hamilton’s examination of the judiciary.

 Hamilton begins by noting that there “ought always to be a constitutional method of giving efficacy to constitutional provisions.”
 What good does it do to impose constitutional restrictions if you have no “constitutional mode of enforcing the observance of them?”
 When it comes to the restrictions on the states (i.e. do not emit paper money), the Constitutional Convention had two options: Give the Congress a “direct negative on the State laws” or let the courts judge.
 The latter method seems preferable.